Heritage led Conservation...for our time

 Hamlet Court Conservation Forum (HCCF) is therefore a great opportunity for local people to come together to shape the protection and future of the area.
 It can also become a great local resource to help inform and build local community cohesion.
 Please lend your support to the Forum here.

 The HCCF committee meets every 4-6 weeks and now has an 'open access' period at the start of every meeting.
 This is available to any member of the Forum to bring along any constructive comments or questions, within the scope of our constitution, for us to address.
-Our next meeting is on Monday 26th November 2018 at 7.30pm at ENS, 98 Hamlet Court Road, Westcliff (the room is located at the side of ENS, next door to Field Bros).
+Our next meeting is on Monday 4th February 2019 at 7.30pm at ENS, 98 Hamlet Court Road, Westcliff (next door to Field Bros).
 We regret that 'open access' is not open to non members but we are very happy to receive any emailed comments - please see http://hamletcourt.org/contact/

 12/16 - First meeting with senior Council officer and Portfolio Holder; warm outline support received